-Interestingly, one can consider a score-driven model either as a data generating process (DGP) or a filter of unknown dynamics.
-In both cases, the most important feature of \eqref{eq:gasupdaterule} is the role of the score as the driver of the dynamics of $f_t$.
+and $\mathcal{I}_{t|t-1}$ is the Fisher information matrix.
+In Eq.~(\ref{eq:gasupdaterule}) $\omega$ is a vector of dimensions $W$, $\alpha$ and $\beta$ are matrices $W\times W$ of static parameters.
+Interestingly, one can consider a score-driven model as either a data-generating process (DGP) or a filter of unknown dynamics.
+In both cases, the most important feature of Eq. \eqref{eq:gasupdaterule} is the role of the score as the driver of the dynamics of $f_t$.
 The dependence of $f_{t+1}$ on the vector of observations $z_t$ follows from the conditional density specification, which determines the score.
 Thanks to the random occurrence of $z_t$, the updating rule provides stochastic dynamics when one looks at the model as a DGP.
-When regarded as a filter, the update rule in \eqref{eq:gasupdaterule} delivers a sequence of filtered parameters $\{\hat{f}_t\}_{t=1}^T$.
-The maximization of the log-likelihood of the whole sequence of observations provides an estimate of the static parameters.

-Score-driven models have seen an explosion of interest in recent years\footnote{See for example http://www.gasmodel.com.} due to their flexibility and ease of estimation.
-Indeed, many state of the art popular econometric models belong to the family of score-driven models.
+When regarded as a filter, the update rule in Eq.~\eqref{eq:gasupdaterule} delivers a sequence of filtered parameters $\{\hat{f}_t\}_{t=1}^T$.
+Maximizing the log-likelihood of the whole sequence of observations provides an estimate of the static parameters.
+Score-driven models have seen an explosion of interest in recent years~\footnote{See for example http://www.gasmodel.com.} due to their flexibility and ease of estimation.
+Many state-of-the-art popular econometric models belong to the family of score-driven models.